puppetlabs/puppet-docs/source/pe/3.7/install_complete_answer_file_reference.markdown

 : **String** --- An identifying string for this agent node.
 This per-node ID must be unique across your entire site.
 Fully qualified domain names are often used as agent certnames.

 `q_puppetagent_server`
-: **String** --- The hostname of the puppet master server.
-For the agent to trust the master's certificate, this must be one of the valid DNS names you chose when installing the puppet master.
+: **String** --- The hostname of the Puppet master server.
+For the agent to trust the master's certificate, this must be one of the valid DNS names you chose when installing the Puppet master.

 `q_fail_on_unsuccessful_master_lookup`
-: **Y or N** --- Whether to quit the install if the puppet master cannot be reached.
+: **Y or N** --- Whether to quit the install if the Puppet master cannot be reached.

 `q_skip_master_verification`
 : **Y or N** --- This is a silent install option, default is N. When set to Y, the installer will skip master verification which allows the user to deploy agents when they know the master won't be available.

 `q_puppet_agent_first_run`
-: **Y or N** --- Controls whether or not the puppet agent should run after being installed.
+: **Y or N** --- Controls whether or not the Puppet agent should run after being installed.

 ### Puppet Master Answers

-These answers are generally needed if you are installing the puppet master role.
+These answers are generally needed if you are installing the Puppet master role.

 `q_all_in_one_install`
 : **Y or N** --- Whether or not the installation is an all-in-one installation, (i.e., are puppetdb and the console also being installed on this node).

 `q_puppetmaster_certname`
-: **String** --- An identifying string for the puppet master.
+: **String** --- An identifying string for the Puppet master.
 This ID must be unique across your entire site.
-The server's fully qualified domain name is often used as the puppet master's certname.
+The server's fully qualified domain name is often used as the Puppet master's certname.

 `q_puppetmaster_dnsaltnames`
-: **String** --- Valid DNS names at which the puppet master can be reached.
+: **String** --- Valid DNS names at which the Puppet master can be reached.
 Must be a comma-separated list.
 In a normal installation, defaults to `<hostname>,<hostname.domain>,puppet,puppet.<domain>`.

 `q_puppetmaster_enterpriseconsole_hostname`
 : **String** --- The hostname of the server running the console role.
-Only needed if you are _not_ installing the console role on the puppet master server.
+Only needed if you are _not_ installing the console role on the Puppet master server.

 `q_puppetmaster_enterpriseconsole_port`
 : **Integer** --- The port on which to contact the console server.
-Only needed if you are _not_ installing the console role on the puppet master server.
+Only needed if you are _not_ installing the console role on the Puppet master server.

 `q_pe_check_for_updates`
 : **y or n; MUST BE LOWERCASE** --- Whether to check for updates whenever the `pe-httpd` service restarts.
 To get the correct update info, the server will pass some basic, anonymous info to Puppet Labs' servers.
 Specifically, it will transmit: